google/trillian/docs/merkletree/treetex/README.md

 `treetex` is a tool for drawing/visualising Merkle trees.

-Ensure you have `LaTeX` installed on your system if you want to this; the tool outputs `LaTeX` commands to stdout, and so needs to be used in conjuction with that.
+Ensure you have `LaTeX` installed on your system if you want to use this; the tool outputs `LaTeX` commands to stdout, and so needs to be used in conjuction with that.

 For debian-derived systems, `sudo apt install texlive` should do the trick.